Skip to content

 ./gradlew :cloud-test-harness:perfBaselines

-Local laptop numbers are not comparable to GitHub Actions runners.
-The refresh policy is documented in the engineering doc but the short version: collect 7+ nightly samples on a representative runner, take the p95 of observed p95s (median of observed p50s) over that window, bump the value and generatedAt in scripts/perf/baselines.json, regenerate this page with pnpm --filter prexorcloud-website gen:bench, and commit both.
+Collect 7+ nightly samples on a representative runner, take the p95 of the observed p95s (and the median of the observed p50s) over that window, then bump the value and generatedAt in infra/perf/baselines.json.
+Regenerate this page with pnpm --filter prexorcloud-website gen:bench and commit both.